 Initializer Functions vs. Constructors

-To deploy a contract we wish to upgrade, we can do the following:
+To deploy a contract we wish to upgrade, we need to deploy both the implementation contract and the proxy contract:

-In order to make this work, you will need to change one more thing: your contract constructors.
+However, in order to initialize your contract’s state you will need to change one more thing: to use an initializer function instead of your contract constructor.

 Deploying a contract will automatically execute any constructors logic defined in the contract as well as the contracts it inherits from.
 However, due to the nature of the proxy pattern the constructor logic is executed in the wrong context.